 Telecommuting is now more popular than ever, with thousands of companies turning to videoconferencing to keep their employees in the loop.
-Zoom and other online meeting tools make that easier than ever, but they’re not always a perfect solution to the difficulties of working from home.
+Zoom and other online meeting tools make that easier than ever, but like any other software, problems will arise and disrupt or even prevent a good video call.

 - Tips and tricks for using Zoom

 - How to look sharp for webcam meetings